 How to paint an animal skull #Do It Yourself#animals#art#bones#diy April 21 | Megan Finley Horowitz meggyfin By: Warrenlynn – CC BY 2.0 I have a question about a bull skull that I am going to paint… The skull sat outside for many years and is cracking, is there anyway I can repair this to get it to be smooth again to paint on?
 And if so what kind of primer should I use? -Kimberly Related Post Antlers, bones, and dead things as decor I love dead animals.
 I mean, I like LIVING animals more, but bones and teeth and taxidermied things are my favorite type of decorative detritus....
 Read more To answer this question, I turned to former Offbeat Home editor and, in my mind, the goddess of dead animal bones, Cat Rocketship!
 Sure enough, she had an answer AND happened to be wearing a "crown of animal bones" as she wrote her advice.
 (I rest my case.)
 If the bone is becoming brittle and flaky, there is no repair, but you may still be able to paint it.
 It will come down to embracing the skull's worn texture and working with that.
 I would start by brushing over the surface lightly with my fingers to loosen any really easy-to-bust bits.
 Make sure it's clean of dust, dirt, and cobwebs.
 A primer may help make the skull appear slightly smoother, but it is likely not necessary.
 The two spray paints I recommend are primer-proof… I like two types of spray paint for bones: Montana is an artist-grade spray, available in art supply stores and sometimes skate shops.
 It's very opaque (so it covers in one coat), comes in great colors, and works on difficult surfaces like flaking bone.
 If you can't get ahold of Montana, I recommend Rustoleum Ultra 2x Cover, available at Home Depot.
 Lay down a drop cloth and spray the skull, holding the can about 10 inches away and moving in slow strokes.
 If it is flaking, you will probably want to spray from a few different angles to make sure you don't miss any areas.
 If you need to apply a second coat, do so either within the first hour or after 24 hours have passed.
 Allow the skull to cure for 24 hours before moving it or bringing it inside, if at all possible.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS I'm a lot stronger than I thought: 7 things I've learned as a parent of two NEXT Dish gloves that are cute but not "I eat makeup for breakfast and poop pink glitter" cute Show/Hide comments [ 4 ] How is there no picture of Cat sporting the crown of animal bones?
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS I'm a lot stronger than I thought: 7 things I've learned as a parent of two NEXT Dish gloves that are cute but not "I eat makeup for breakfast and poop pink glitter" cute Show/Hide comments [ 4 ] How is there no picture of Cat sporting the crown of animal bones?
 Does spray paint tend to help it stay together better?
 12 agree Reply Spray paint is easier to apply and coat on there more evenly without brush strokes , its also cheaper for small projects than buying a whole quart of paint.
 Usually a quart of paint covers 75 square feet … which is quite alot.
 Reply HI !
 I worked in the paint industry for a good number of years!
 I would use a chip brush -with natural bristles brush to dust of the rest of the dirt like this one :https://www.google.com/search?q=chip+brush&oq=chip+brush&aqs=chrome..69i57.4738j0j1&sourceid=chrome&ie=UTF-8#q=chip+brush&tbm=shop&spd=9524298221509062250 .
 This is very important because if the surface is dirty the paint will flake off faster .
 I also recommend using a oil enamel paint – an oil enamel will be thicker than a regular latex and hold up better.
 Oil is harder to clean but lasts longer, and will help adhere better.
 On the back side I'd use an epoxy to keep it glued together but embrace the front natural worn texture.
 Happy crafting !
 Reply The weathered texturing would make it extra cool, I think!
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.